 TIP #2: Dirt is always better than sand, my friends.
 Just as fun and 100x easier to wash off.

-Help them make a cheerio necklace before nursing and then they can eat it while you nurse.
+Help them get started on a cheerio necklace before nursing and then they can eat it while you nurse.
 I like tying string to these plastic needles.
 The plastic needles are easier for toddlers to “thread.”
+Have them sit next

 Super Mom Idea: Play dough “Invitation to Create”